JetBrains/intellij-sdk-docs/topics/basics/plugin_signing.md

 ### Verification

 Before looking at how we can sign a plugin, let's first review how verification works when a non-JetBrains certificate is used.
-As of 2021.2, during verification, IntelliJ-based IDEs check if the plugin was signed by the JetBrains CA certificate or any public key provided by the user via `Preferences > Plugins > Manage Plugin Certificates`.
+As of 2021.2, during verification, IntelliJ-based IDEs check if the plugin was signed by the JetBrains CA certificate or any public key provided by the user via <menupath>Settings/Preferences | Plugins | Manage Plugin Certificates</menupath>.
 In 2021.2.1, a system property has been added: `intellij.plugins.truststore`, pointing to a trusted JKS TrustStore.
 During verification, the plugin's public key is extracted from the signature.
 The last certificate entry in the chain matched against the certificates stored in one of the storages from above.

 ### Using a Trusted Internal CA